Rescuers seek survivors after storms kill 9 across South - NewsBreak

 “They weren’t just blown over,” he said.
 “They were blown a distance.”

-In Selma, the city council met on a sidewalk using lights from cellphones and declared a state of emergency.
+In Selma, a city etched in the history of the civil rights movement, the city council met on a sidewalk using lights from cellphones and declared a state of emergency.

 A 5-year-old child riding in a vehicle was killed by a falling tree in central Georgia’s Butts County, said Georgia Emergency Management and Homeland Security Director James Stallings.
 He said a parent who was driving suffered critical injuries.